Optum/dce-cli/docs/quickstart.md

 ## Adding a child account

-1. Prepare a second AWS account to be your first "DCE Child Account"
+1. Prepare a second AWS account to be your first "DCE Child Account".
     - Create an IAM role with `AdministratorAccess` and a trust relationship to your DCE Master Accounts
     - Create an account alias by clicking the 'customize' link in the IAM dashboard of the child account.
 This must not include the terms "prod" or "production".

-1. Use the `dce accounts add` command to add your child account to the "DCE Accounts Pool"
+1. Use the `dce accounts add` command to add your child account to the "DCE Accounts Pool".
+WARNING: This will delete any resources in the account.

     ```
-    ➜  ~ dce accounts add --account-id 444444444444 --admin-role-arn arn:aws:iam::555555555555:role/DCEMasterAccess
+    ➜  ~ dce accounts add --account-id 555555555555 --admin-role-arn arn:aws:iam::555555555555:role/DCEMasterAccess
     ```

-1. Type `dce accounts list` to verify that your account has been added ➜  ~ dce accounts list
+1. Type `dce accounts list` to verify that your account has been added.

     ```
+    ➜  ~ dce accounts list
     [
         {
             "accountStatus": "NotReady",